 Good orientation is probably on of the most important factors in choosing a block.
 You should always aim to have your living and outdoor entertaining areas facing a Northerly aspect.
 This is of great importance if you want to have light airy living spaces and a good energy rating.
-Read our blog article house block orientation on this important topic.
+Read our blog article about your house position on a block on this important topic.

 4. Impact of Slope of the Land for Building A Home